TVM Litigation Update: Transobturator slings AND Defense Experts are on the clock

 Dr. Vigna adds, “Our primary targets are the manufacturers, but we are also selectively suing implanting physicians from time to time when it makes sense.
 I have a malpractice case against a defense expert who implanted a transobturator sling which resulted in pudendal neuralgia.
 I will carefully consider naming the physicians in the defense expert’s academic departments for injuries caused by both TOTs and retropubic slings in the future as they sometimes too share some responsibility for the conduct of others in their department.
 We welcome the day these physicians become privy to the internal documents from the manufacturers upon which our expert reports support, along with the scientific literature, the basis of the claims of our clients which represent the truth.”

 Dr. Vigna concludes, “TOTs and defense experts are now on the clock.
 I represent dozens of women with neurological complications caused by mid-urethral slings including those with destructive injuries caused by the Boston Scientific Obtryx device.
 TOT related pudendal and obturator neuralgia is not rare and our first trial is going in May.
-Interestingly, the same defense expert who is testifying in the May trial is the same physician is one whose conduct is being reviewed.”
+To date I have one seriously injured woman injured by a defense expert who has played a prominent role in the MDL who continues to testify for manufacturers as if medical literature doesn’t exist since 2006.
+Clearly medical literature provides clear evidence that TOTs cause obturator and pudendal neuralgia and we will not hesitate in naming them in medical malpractice cases going forward for neurological injuries caused by TOTs and retropubic slings if their conduct falls below the standard of care for experts in the field of meshology.”

 Dr. Vigna is a California and Washington D.C. lawyer who focuses on catastrophic neurological injuries caused by transvaginal mesh devices including pudendal neuralgia, obturator neuralgia, ilioinguinal neuralgia, and Complex Regional Pain Syndrome.
 His cases are filed around the country with Martin Baughman, a Dallas Texas firm.
 Ben Martin and Laura Baughman are national pharmaceutical injury trial attorneys in Dallas, Texas.